Wrightslaw logo 10th anniversary

 If you have a disagreement about ESY services, you need to learn about your state standards for ESY.

 Do not accept legal advice from school personnel.
-While school staff may believe what they tell you is true, educators are not legal experts.
-Most have not read the law, regulations, and current caselaw on legal issues.
+While school staff may believe what they tell you is correct, educators are not legal experts.
+Most school staff have not actually read the statute, regulation, or current caselaw on a specific legal issue.
+You need to read the law for yourself, not rely on an interpretation of it by another person.

 Get Your State ESY Manual or Standards